 So, my last blog showed you about Page Breaks, but you can add more cool functions to make your forms more dynamic.
-The tool I am going to show you is the ‘Explorer Label’.
-The Explorer Label works like a table of contents; it allows the user to navigate from page to page, without going through every page in order to get there.
+The tool I am going to show you today is the ‘Explorer Label’.
+The Explorer Label works like a table of contents that allows the user to navigate from page to page – without going through every page in order to get there.
 So, how do we use this feature?
 Well, stay put whilst I talk you through the functionality of this amazing tool and how to utilize it as part of your data capture strategy…

 As you can see I’ve made a simple form with the addition of Explorer Labels.

 There are two ways of using the Explorer label;

 • Add one at the top of the form, which will pick up all the page breaks